tomatolog/manticore/docs/searching/collations.rst

 Collation can be overridden via SphinxQL on a per-session basis using ``SET collation_connection`` statement.
 All subsequent SphinxQL queries will use this collation.
-ManticoreAPI and ManticoreSE queries will use the server default collation, as specified in `collation\_server <../searchd_program_configuration_options/collationserver.md>`__ configuration directive.
+SphinxAPI and ManticoreSE queries will use the server default collation, as specified in `collation\_server <../searchd_program_configuration_options/collationserver.md>`__ configuration directive.
 Manticore currently defaults to ``libc_ci``